HumanSignal/label-studio/docs/source/guide/tasks.md

 ## Import formats

-There are few possible ways to import data files to your labeling project:
+There are a few possible ways to import data files to your labeling project:

  - Start Label Studio without specifying input path and then import through the web interfaces available at [http://127.0.0.1:8200/import](here)